HRH The Prince of Wales visits Kensington Aldridge Academy

 “Teach First have been great partners of KAA and the work they do continues to make a huge difference to students across the UK.”

-Russell Hobby, Chief Executive, Teach First:
+Russell Hobby, Chief Executive, Teach First said:

 “In recent years David and his team have proven themselves to be truly outstanding leaders.
 Their steadfast commitment and ability to provide all pupils with a first-class education, even during times of great tragedy, makes them an inspiration to us all.